KongXinSAMA/ShadowRecommendation/README.md

-# SBR
+# SDR
-"A Novel Shadow Variable Catcher for Addressing Selection Bias in Recommendation Systems" published at ICDM 2024.
+"A Novel Shadow Variable Catcher for Addressing Selection Bias in Recommendation Systems" published at ICDM 2024 .

 If this helps please cite